 Naturally we started feeling off the weather.
 But no fear – I brought my secret medicine!

 Over-the-counter medications are yucky.
-All they do is suppress symptoms, and sometimes they don’t even do a good job.
-NyQuil makes me drowsy and dries up my nasal passages.
-After awhile it ceases to work, and I feel crappy as ever.
+I find they only suppress my symptoms.
+Sometimes they don’t even do a good job!
+For example, NyQuil makes me drowsy and dries up my nasal passages.
+Then it ceases to work, and I feel crappy as ever.

 Ever since I discovered this secret medicine, I haven’t had a bad illness for years.
-This is coming from someone who’d catch a flu if anyone so much as sneezed in the same room.
-I had a weak disposition and was sick 3-4 times a year.
+This means something coming from someone who’d catch a flu if anyone so much as sneezed in the same room.
+I used to have a weak disposition and fell sick 3-4 times a year.

 That secret is: Elderberry Syrup.

 Over a year ago I googled “Natural flu remedies” and Wellness Mama popped up.
-I love her site; it’s full of helpful information to live naturally.
+I love her site; it’s full of helpful information for natural living sans drugs.

 Elderberry Syrup is comprised of dried berries from the Sambucis Nigra plant, aka.
 Elderberries.
-It’s very simple and cost-effective to make your own.
+It’s super simple and cost-effective to make your own.

 I use Wellness Mama’s recipe and buy organic dried Elderberries from Amazon.
 They cost $16-20, come in a 1-pound pack, and last forever.
-I can make 4-5 batches with every pack I buy, which is a great deal because good store-bought syrups cost 20 for a tiny bottle – and the store-bought stuff doesn’t even work as well.
+I can make 4-5 batches with every pack I buy, which is a great deal because good store-bought syrups cost $20 for a tiny bottle – and the store-bought stuff doesn’t even work as well.
+(Also, it tastes too sickly sweet.)

 - ⅔ cup dried black elderberries (about 3 ounces)